MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - (QQS)U9rTULR16-SKR14_firmware QQS with SKRv1.4 Board with emulation LCD (Marlin Mode)

   ## HELP - PROCEDURE - TIPS
-  After the flash, you must **RESET** your printer using the menu "Configuration/AdvancedSettings/IniatizeEEPROM" or M502,501,M500 then start a calibration.
+  After the flash, you must **RESET** your printer!!
+  - By menu: "Configuration/AdvancedSettings/IniatizeEEPROM"
+  - By terminal: M502, then M501 and M500.
+  Now ready to start a calibration.

   **Perform a Delta Calibration:**
   - By menu: "Configuration/Delta_Calibration/AutoCalibration"
   - by terminal: G33 or G33 V3 (5/8 iterations).

-  **Tip** (Via a terminal like Pronterface, Octoprint, Repetier, Astroprint,...):
+  **Tip** (Via a terminal like Pronterface, Octoprint, Repetier, Astroprint, ESP3D, ...):

         After a Delta calibration (G33 v3) if you get a "std dev:" sup.> 0.2, it means that you have a problem with the structure of your printer!